mongodb/docs/source/includes/faq-agents.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-No. A single Monitoring Agent can connect to all MongoDB databases in your MMS group.
+No. A single Monitoring Agent can connect to all MongoDB databases in your |mms| group.
 Unless you have multiple groups, complete your initial Monitoring Agent setup with a single agent.

 For redundancy, you may wish to run a second Monitoring Agent.
 See the